How to Buy a House home

 How much do homes cost?

-Now that you have an idea of how much home you can afford, how do you find out whether that's enough?
+Now that you have an idea of how much home you can afford, how do you find out whether that's enough to buy a house?
 That is, are there homes to be had for the amount you can afford?
 We'll cover that later (in the start looking section), but here are two quick pieces of advice.

-First, don't get sticker shock by looking at the pictures ads of homes for sale in the newspaper, or in those real estate magazines, because it's the more expensive homes that get advertised.
-Cheaper houses definitely exist, it's just not cost-effective for realtors to buy big ads for cheap houses.
+First, don't get sticker shock by looking at the pictures ads of homes for sale in the newspaper, or in real estate magazines, because those show the pricier homes.
+Cheaper houses definitely exist, it's just not cost-effective for real estate agents to buy big ads for cheap houses.

 Second, you can get an idea of the cost of homes in a given neighborhood at Zillow.com.